-Students, faculty, and staff can anonymously file a report by calling 877-700-7050 or visiting http://www.reportit.net (username: "tartans"; password: "plaid").
-All submissions will be reported to appropriate University personnel.
+Students, faculty, and staff can anonymously file a report by calling 844-587-0793 or visiting https://cmu.ethicspoint.com.
+All submissions are reported to appropriate University personnel and handled discreetly.
 The Ethics Hotline is not an emergency service!
 To report an emergency, call University Police at 412-268-2323.